Angie Hart: 2005–present: Frente EP, Solo career and Holidays On Ice

 Hart returned to Australia in January 2005 and Frente! reformed to perform some Australian concerts.
 The line-up of Austin, Hart and McDonald were joined by Peter Luscombe on drums.
 The group issued a three-track EP, Try to Think Less, on Pop Boomerang Records.

 In 2005, Hart became co-lead vocalist of the band Holidays on Ice, a project with Dean Manning, formerly of Leonardo's Bride.
-Holidays On Ice released three full-lengths so far : Playing Boyfriends And Girlfriends (2005), Pillage Before Plunder (2009) and The Luxury Of Wasted Space (2013).
+Holidays On Ice have released three albums: Playing Boyfriends And Girlfriends (2005), Pillage Before Plunder (2009), and The Luxury Of Wasted Space (2013).

 In 2006, Hart relocated to Melbourne where she began work on a solo career.
 She appeared on Four Hours Sleep's second album Love Specifics, released in November 2006, where she again joined Bill McDonald, Stephen Cummings, and the Luscombe brothers.

 Hart's debut solo single "Pictures of You" was released on Level Two Music.
 In 2007, Hart released "Cold Heart Killer", the lead single from her debut album, Grounded Bird released in September 2007 on ABC Music.

-On 23 October 2009, Hart reeled her second studio album Eat My Shadow.
+On 23 October 2009, Hart released her second studio album Eat My Shadow.
 At the ARIA Music Awards of 2010, the album was nominated for ARIA Award for Best Adult Contemporary Album.

 Hart appeared on SBS One rock quiz show Rockwiz on 2 October 2010.

 In March 2014, Four Hours Sleep released their eponymous third album featuring Hart, Cummings, McDonald, and the Luscombe brothers.

 Hart appeared on ABC news satire show The Weekly with Charlie Pickering on 12 August 2015 singing the song "Hey Boy" with Miranda Tapsell and Geraldine Quinn.

 In 2018, Hart was featured on the Ben Mastwyk single "Happiness".

+Private life

+In 2025, Angie Hart publicly stated that she had been diagnosed with autism spectrum disorder (ASD) and attention deficit hyperactivity disorder (ADHD).